 - Policy and strategy development

 Policy and Strategy

 The Center for Space Policy and Strategy at Aerospace contributes to a variety of aspects of policy and strategy development.
 Its main goal is to help shape the future by developing fresh insights into the roles of space and technology in national priorities and by disseminating information and ideas through external publications, events, and government-directed projects.

-Aerospace is establishing the Space Safety Institute on a network of people who have experience and interest in a variety of complementary areas.
+Aerospace established the Space Safety Institute on a network of people who have experience and interest in a variety of complementary areas.
 These experts identify and characterize the overlap between policy and technical and economic factors that shape government policy selection.
-The Institute will cultivate interdisciplinary and international links within the space community, working directly with government space agencies and with many types and sizes of other entities, from large aerospace firms to entrepreneurs to academic researchers.
+The Institute cultivates interdisciplinary and international links within the space community, working directly with government space agencies and with many types and sizes of other entities, from large aerospace firms to entrepreneurs to academic researchers.